laistie/uni-projects/README.md

 # University projects

+____

 In this repository are located some of the projects I developed for my university classes.
+Most of them (if not all) output reports in Portuguese, but are ~~almost~~ fully explained in English in this README; and I should warn you that I haven't gone through all of them before uploading them to my GitHub, although I can assure you they work :sweat_smile:

+## Computer Architecture :cd:

+___

+### MIPS assignments (Assembly)

+> 3rd semester (2022)

+Since this was my very first time dealing with Assembly (and earlier in this same semester, Machine Code), the folder won't contain all of my assignments, but the most interesting ones shall be included nonetheless.

+> 4th semester (2023)

+This folder includes some more difficult exercises, covering topics such as dynamic memory allocation and manipulating files.

 ## Data Structures :desktop_computer:

+___

-#### T1 (C)
+### T1 (C)

 > 2nd semester (2022)